-Coastal Shoreline Restoration (dates and registration info will be posted here when available)
+Dates and registration info for each topic will be posted here when available.

 This course provides training in the restoration of living shorelines, oyster reefs, mangroves, and marsh, with focus on ecology, benefits, methods, and monitoring techniques.
 People that complete this course will be better prepared to promote and assist with restoration projects.